 Writing Apart, Writing Together October 19, 2011Posted by Lofty Ambitions in Collaboration, Space Exploration, Writing.

-Tags: Computers, GRAIL: Another Lofty Quest, GRAILTweetup
+Tags: computers, GRAIL Quest, GRAILTweetup

 Recently, we wrote about the relationship between our collaborative writing projects (writing together) and our individual writing projects (writing apart) as well as what happens when we have written together while being physically apart.
 You can read “Writing Together, Writing Apart” HERE.